-This briefing looks at the distribution of migrants across regions and local authorities within the UK, providing data by country of birth and reason for migration (i.e. work, study, family and asylum).
+This briefing looks at the distribution of migrants across UK nations, regions and local authorities within the UK, providing data by country of birth, nationality and reason for migration (i.e. work, study, family and asylum).

 - Non-EU migrants outnumber EU migrants in most UK nations, regions and local authorities.

-- Non-EU born migrants are more likely than EU migrants to live in London, EU migrants are more likely than non-EU migrants to live in the East, East Midlands, South West and Scotland
+- Non-EU born migrants are more likely than EU-born migrants to live in London, and less likely to live in the East, the South West and Scotland.

-- Migrants in London are less likely to have come for family and more likely to have come for work or asylum than migrants in other regions of Great Britain
+- Migrants in London are less likely to have come for family and more likely to have come for work or asylum than migrants in other parts of the UK.

 Understanding the Evidence